Stress Management Methods

 Resilience entails preserving balance and flexibility as you cope with events and circumstances.

-Letting yourself experience feelings, and also when you might have to avoid encountering them to be able to keep on working out strategies.
+Letting yourself experience feelings and when you might have to avoid encountering them to keep on working out strategies.

-Stepping ahead and taking action to take care of your issues and meet the requirements of everyday living, and also stepping back to rest and re-energize yourself.
+Stepping ahead and taking action to take care of your issues, meet everyday living requirements, and step back to rest and re-energize yourself.

 Spending time to acquire reinforcement and support, and also better yourself.